Procedural Integrity and Effectiveness Decisions

 Key Takeaways

-• Effectiveness data and procedural integrity data must be interpreted together.
+• Effectiveness data (did client behavior change?) and procedural-integrity data (was the plan run as written?) must be interpreted together.

-• Poor outcomes with low integrity do not prove the intervention is ineffective.
+• Poor outcomes accompanied by low integrity do NOT show the intervention is ineffective — they show it was not adequately tested.

-• Data-based decisions should include level, trend, variability, immediacy, risk, and social validity.
+• Data-based decisions weigh level, trend, variability, immediacy/latency of change, risk, and social validity — not a single data point.

-Procedural integrity is the extent to which implementers carry out the intervention as planned.
-Effectiveness is the extent to which client behavior changes in the desired direction.
-Domain H questions often require reading both data streams before changing treatment.
+Procedural integrity (also called treatment integrity or fidelity) is the degree to which an intervention is implemented as written.
+Effectiveness is the degree to which the client's behavior changes in the intended direction.
+Domain H decision items almost always require reading both before changing anything.
+Acting on outcome data alone is the single most common error the exam punishes.

 Outcome dataIntegrity dataLikely decision